corygrossman/ProceduralTerrain_Java/README.md

 ## Software Logic
 A program that utilizes the perlin noise algorithm to influence the height values of vertices in a triangle to make a procedurally generated terrain.

 ## Language
  - Java

 ## Frameworks
 - Java Processing (based on openGL)
 - ControlP5

+## Installation and Run
+ - download Java Processing from https://processing.org/download
+ - navigate into the Procedural_Terrain folder
+ - open the .pde file
+ - click the run button at the top left ofthe window

 ## Screenshots